nx10/lnormimp-r/README.md

 Visually inspecting the data, the imputed distribution (straight green) resembles the original data (dashed blue) much closer than the censored distribution (dotted red).

-The [paper](https://doi.org/10.1016/j.cpnec.2021.100052) compares biases of different properties of the distributions (mean, median, standard deviation) and the methods robustnes.
+The [paper](https://doi.org/10.1016/j.cpnec.2021.100052) compares biases of different properties of the distributions (mean, median, standard deviation) and the methods robustness.
 Let's replicate one of the papers calculations and calculate the Kolmogorov-Smirnov distance of the censored and imputed distribution in respect to the original data.

 ```R
 > ks.test(data, data_censored)$statistic